CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 #### SYS.1.8.A10 Creation and Maintenance of Operations Manual [Information Security Officer (ISB), IT Leader]

 It SHOULD be created an operating manual.
-It SHOULD document all the necessary rules, requirements and settings required to operate storage solutions.
+It SHOULD document all the necessary regulations, requirements and settings required to operate storage solutions.
 The operation manual SHOULD be updated regularly.

 #### SYS.1.8.A11 Safe operation of a storage solution